Reducing the Sign Problem with Line Integrals: Reducing the sign problem with line integrals

 g(s) should be chosen such that it cuts off the integral from going too far out, but should not cut off the integral too quickly, in order to allow the oscillatory behavior of the integrand to cancel out.
 From the observation

-using $g(s) = as^2 = s^2/\sigma ^2$, can give a large suppression factor, when b is mostly imaginary, both positive and negative. $\sigma$ will have to be chosen such that it suppresses the imaginary part enough, without wasting computer time.
-Larger $\sigma$ means that the highly oscillating regions will be more suppressed.
+using $g(s) = as^2 = s^2/\sigma ^2$ can give a large suppression factor when b is mostly imaginary, both positive and negative. $\sigma$ will have to be chosen such that it suppresses the imaginary part enough, without wasting computer time.
+A larger $\sigma$ means that the highly oscillating regions will be more suppressed.

-To conclude, in the strategy laid out above, we have split the original integral into a sum of line integrals instead.
+To conclude, in the strategy laid out above, we have transformed the original integral into an integral over line integrals instead.
 The line integrals are expressed in a form that can be solved using ordinary differential equation methods.
 A residual sign problem will exist, but it will be highly reduced.